The D2950 dental code is used to describe a “Core Buildup, Including Any Pins” in dental procedures.

-Why Insurers Deny CDT code D2950
+When Insurers Deny CDT Code D2950

-Insurers will not reimburse for buildup –
+Insurers will not reimburse for core buildup –

-- if the procedure is billed on the same day as a root canal, as it will be considered inclusive of the root canal fee
+- if the procedure is billed on the same day as a root canal, as it will be considered inclusive of the root canal fee.

 - if the procedure involves a clean or ideal crown prep.
 If a posterior tooth undergoes endotherapy, the restorative dentist would then perform a pre-fab post and core (D2954) or indirect post and core (D2952).
 The most common is the pre-fab post and core (D2954).
-Payers will usually reimburse for a D2954 even if you bill for an Indirect post and core (D2952).
+Payers will usually reimburse for a D2954 even if you bill for an indirect post and core (D2952).

 - if the claim lacks a benefit narrative from the dental office.
 Benefit narratives are concisely written dental-medical necessity statements to prove why the care was performed.
 An increasing number of dental carriers are recognizing the medical nature of certain dental procedures.
 All dental practices should document dental-medical necessity routinely to help optimize dental benefit coverage and cross-coding opportunities.
 According to Dentistry iQ, the narrative might read like, “Endodontically treated xx/xx/xx.
 65% tooth structure missing.
 Needed for crown retention.”